Support for young people in further education (FE) colleges

 Colleges should review the support they provide regularly.
 They can request a needs assessment for an EHC plan for a young person.
 They will check with the young person to make sure they're happy for this to happen.

-Young people with an EHC plan have an annual review.
+Young people with an EHC plan have a review; this happens at least once a year.
 The college will usually hold the review on behalf of the local authority.